-Finally, as a more complex example, we show a deformation of the DrivAer [45] reference shape for car body aerodynamics in Figure 11.
-The mesh contains 465k vertices, and we use 4k MLS samples to discretize the displacements and about 16k cubature points to discretize the deformation energies.
+Finally, as a more complex example, we show a deformation of the DrivAer [34] reference shape for car body aerodynamics in Figure 8.
+The mesh contains 465k vertices, and we use 4k MLS samples to discretize our deformation energies.
 As can be seen from the illustration, the circular shape of the wheelhouse is nicely preserved.
-We also note that deformations using global RBFs would not be easily applicable to this scenario: The number of user-prescribed handle and fixed constraints is much too high to be feasible for dense linear systems solvers.
-However, advanced RBF methods such as specialized incremental QR solvers ([31, 46]) or fast multipole methods ([29, 47]) might still be applicable.